 Of course, 6 is terrified of 7.
 How come?
 Because 7-8-9!

 Seriously though, we at Don’t Change Much really do have a thing for the number 6.
 After all, we focus on helping guys like you improve your health in 6 key areas — nutrition, physical activity, alcohol consumption, better sleep, quitting smoking, and mental health — by taking small, easy steps.
-We’re all about encouraging you to care more about self-care, be it by visiting your family doctor and quit-smoking websites, downloading free ebooks packed with tips for living healthier, or by clicking on over to the free YouCheck.ca health awareness survey.
+We’re all about encouraging you to care more about self-care, be it by visiting your family doctor and quit-smoking websites, downloading free ebooks packed with tips for living healthier, or by using the free Men’s Health Check health awareness tool.
 Finally, it’s all about YOU!

 It’s no coincidence that our 6 health-improvement categories are so similar to those embraced by the International Self-Care Foundation.
 With International Self-Care Day just around the corner, here are some easy ways to improve your health in all 6 of those important areas:

 Can walking improve your health?
 You bet it can!
 Plain and simple, the more you walk, the healthier you will become!
 Aim for 30 minutes of walking (or other physical activity) each day for five days a week.
 Walk around while you talk on the phone, walk on your lunch break, or get off the bus a few blocks early to walk the difference.
 Walking 5 city blocks a day can lower your risk of heart attack by 25 percent — it’s that simple and easy.

 Salt is everywhere in our diets and too much of it contributes to high blood pressure.
 This may lead to heart attacks, stroke & other health problems.
 Here are two easy ways to reduce the amount of salt in your food: